Family Services - Respite and In-Home Services

 Movie Room: The Club house has leisure space with multiple couches and a T.V. where folks can enjoy a movie with their peers.

-Please note that all programs, excluding individual or 1:1 services, may operate at a 1:4 staffing ratio (one staff to every four participants).
-As a result it is important that each individual participating in the program is able to be successful in a 1:4 staffing ratio.
+Please note that all respite programs, may operate at a 1:4 staffing ratio (one staff to every four participants).
+As a result, it is important that each individual participating in the program is able to be successful in a 1:4 staffing ratio.